-This project reactivates maritime service at the South Brooklyn Marine Terminal (SBMT) for handling general cargo, special (“project”) cargo, automobiles, and other vehicles, break bulk, and other commodities.
+This project reactivates maritime service at SBMT for handling general cargo, special cargo, automobiles and other vehicles, break-bulk, and other commodities.

 Built in the 1960s, the 88-acre SBMT was used as a container terminal into the 1980s.
-Since then, the Terminal has largely been used for handling break and break-bulk marine cargo.
-Since 2011, NYCEDC has worked to rehabilitate and reactivate SBMT by investing over $115 million in terminal infrastructure improvements, site preparation. and dredging.
-Similarly, NYCEDC invested $20 million to extend rail infrastructure to SBMT in order to connect the terminal to the Southern Gateway, one of New York City’s principle connections to the national rail network.
-Specifically, these projects included:
+Since then, the Terminal has largely been used for handling break-bulk and project cargo.
+Since 2011, NYCEDC has worked to rehabilitate and reactivate SBMT by investing over $115 million in terminal infrastructure improvements, site preparation, and dredging, including $20 million to extend freight rail infrastructure to SBMT.
+Currently, the largest single tenant at SBMT is Sims Municipal Recycling, located at the 29th Street Pier.
+Those recent infrastructure and rehabilitation projects include: